gastronleroux/hexo-dishes/README.md

 ## Installation and Setup Instructions

+1. Clone the repository.
-You will need to clone the repository.
-You'll also need `node` and `npm` installed globally on your machine.
+2. If You haven't done so already, install `node` and `npm` globally on your machine.

 Installation process: